Configurations

 A webhook configuration is your registered endpoint.
 It tells Carriyo where to POST events, which events should fire it, what conditions narrow when it fires, and how to authenticate the call.

 Configurations are managed in the Dashboard under Settings → Webhooks.
-See the Configure a webhook how-to for a step-by-step walkthrough.
+See the Configure a webhook guide for a step-by-step walkthrough.

 What a configuration includes